Welcome To Northern California Sled Dog Rescue (NorSled)

 If you decide you want to adopt, and we have approved your home environment for a northern breed, you will be asked to sign an Adoption Contract

 NorSled dogs are:

 NorSled will pull dogs from shelters with treatable medical conditions.
 We nurse them and get them the veterinary care they need while finding them homes.
 In recent times we have treated dogs for conditions ranging from torn knee ligaments, heartworm and hookworm, to broken bones and gun

-Our adoption fee is $400.00 for adult dogs.
-Puppies are $600-$800.
-Adoption fees go towards vaccinations, heartworm, spay/neutering, micro-chipping, and medical care if needed.
+There is an adoption fee which goes towards vaccinations, heartworm, spay/neutering, micro-chipping, and medical care if needed.
 Fees help with kenneling, food, collars, leashes, sometimes even toys, and possibly the use of a dog trainer to help with behavior problems.
 These fees all go towards helping the dogs.
 We are an all-volunteer organization, with no paid staff.
 You don’t get this kind of full service and care when “buying” a new dog.
 Your new dog will come to you altered, micro-chipped, and vaccinated.
 Now all you need to do is get ready to meet your new best “fur”ever friend.

 Where Do Norsled Dogs Come From?

 Most come from shelters.
 Realize, many of the local shelters are “kill” shelters; they euthanize the dogs that are not adopted or recovered quickly.
 We try to work with the shelters as much as possible, even putting dogs up on our site while still in the shelter.